mdmvgithub/gesOVPN/README.md

 Be patient with the generation of the DH params.

 ## Next use
-Just run `gesOVPN.sh`.
+Just run `gesovpn`.
 Now you can select an existing server or create one.
 Several servers can share the same CA.
 Certificate revocation is not contemplated, but clients can be selectively blocked for each server.